predsci/CHMAP/CHD-mkdocs/docs/ml/connectivity.md

 and count (x-axis) in case of repetition in the same frame.
 Connectivity is determined by the area overlap of two contours.

 ## Plotting Subgraphs
-In the plot below, the connected subgraphs are ordered hierarchically based on average area.
-The edge color is based on the edge weight. see Grey colormap.
+In the plot below, the connected subgraphs are ordered hierarchically based on subgraph average node area.
+The edge color is based on the edge weight or area ratio, hence, dark edges correspond with strong overlap whereas light edges correspond to a weak overlap (see Grey colormap).

 !![](images/connectivity_cbar.png)